 “Let’s see… [counting for nearly two minutes] I’ll count the Green Mile originals as one story, instead of six separate books… I think 108 books.
 I mean, if you just had the hardback of every novel he’s written, it’s got to be 60 books or something like that.”

-“Yeah, this press, Overlook Connection, have the rights to start re-releasing his books in new editions.
-They approached me about writing a new foreword for The Stand because of what a big fan I am and because the Among The Living record is so heavily influenced by that book.
+“Yeah, this press, Overlook Connection, approached me about writing a new foreword for The Stand because of what a big fan I am and because the Among The Living record is so heavily influenced by that book.
 So I wrote the foreword for this edition, which was mindblowing!
-I like to think that Stephen King read something that I actually wrote.
-Ha ha!”
+I like to think that Stephen King read something that I actually wrote.”

 “No, but I hope to someday.
 It would be cool to just shake his hand and obviously if I could have a conversation with him, it would be even better.
 I’m sure we could talk music all day.
 Even in the world of music, there’s no one bigger than him.
 I’ve never met Malcolm or Angus Young, but meeting Stephen King would be even bigger for me.
 Other than breathing and listening to music, reading Stephen King books is the one constant activity in my life.
 It pre-dates Anthrax.”